ajuncaj/wizard_game/README.md

 - Fast paced 2D action
 - Custom upgrades for every spell, wand, and character
 - Over xxx levels, xxx enemies, and xx spells
 - An interdimensional dolphin with cool sunglasses that sells you things.
-His name is Fin Dolle and he said you owe him money.
+His name is Fin Dolle, and he told me you owe him money.

 ## Technical details